quil-lang/quil/rfcs/analog/spec_changes.md

 #### DEFFRAME

-There are no built-in frames.
+Quilt itself has no built-in frames.
 Frames must be defined using the `DEFFRAME` directive.

 ```